Skip to content

 Repository files navigation

-The Book Notes file is more like an instructor's manual than classroom notes since I try to fill in (for my own understanding) the many, many (intentionally) missing details that allowed the authors to keep their book compact and focused on the issues.
+The Book Notes file is more like an instructor's manual than classroom notes since I fill in, step-by-step (for my own understanding) the many, many (intentionally) missing details that allowed the authors to keep their book compact and focused on the issues.

 I have also extracted four or five topics that I present substantially differently from the book's approach, and I have included these as stand-alone files.
 In several cases these files consolidate material scattered across several chapters and appendices of the book.
 These topics are also interwoven into my book notes